steelbreeze/state.js/README.md

 # Welcome to state.js

-The current release is 0.1.0 - this is an early preview of something working in JavaScript.
+The current release is 0.2.0 - this is an early preview with limited pseudo state kinds.

 ## Introduction
 State.js is a JavaScript implementation of a state machine library that largely follows UML 2 state machine semantics.